GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_build/windows/README.md

 1. All of the provided files are uploaded to a GSC bucket that will be used with the workflow.
 1. A new installation disk of the specified size is created and attached to a Windows Server 2019 "bootstrap instance".
 1. The WIM image from the media, the provided Windows updates, GCE drivers, and installation files are applied to the installation disk.
+Optionally, the SBOM is also generated and exported.
 This is all done in the [bootstrap_install.ps1](https://github.com/GoogleCloudPlatform/compute-image-tools/blob/master/daisy_workflows/image_build/windows/bootstrap_install.ps1).
 1. The "bootstrap instance" is stopped and a new "install instance" is created that boots the installation disk.
 1. The "install instance" is started and will run the [SetupComplete.cmd](https://github.com/GoogleCloudPlatform/compute-image-tools/blob/master/daisy_workflows/image_build/windows/components/SetupComplete.cmd) and then the [post_install.ps1](https://github.com/GoogleCloudPlatform/compute-image-tools/blob/master/daisy_workflows/image_build/windows/post_install.ps1).
 1. The "install instance" is stopped and a GCE Image is created from the installation disk with the appropriate [on-demand licenses for Windows Server](https://cloud.google.com/compute/docs/instances/windows/ms-licensing) and features.